shihyuntang/SME/docs/usage/abundance.rst

     nuclei of each element in any form relative to the total for all elements in any form.
 For the Sun, the abundance values of H, He, and Li are approximately 0.92, -1.11, and -11.0.

+:Fe=12:
+    Abundance values are log10 of the fraction of nuclei of each element in any form relative to the number of iron in any form plus an offset of 12.
+For the Sun, the nuclei abundance values of H, He, and Li are approximately 16.5, 15.43, and 5.55.

+:n/nFe:
+    Abundance values are the fraction of nuclei of each element in any form relative to the number of iron nuclei in any form.
+For the Sun, the abundance values of H, He, and Li are approximately 3.16e4, 2.69e3, and 3.55e-7.

 Solar metallicity
 -----------------